ckormanyos/real-time-cpp/examples/chapter11_07a/readme.md

 The hardware setup with the $4~\text{MByte}$ serial SRAM is pictured in the image below.
-The scene shows the ARDUINO(R) with the external serial RAM executing cyclic, back-to-back $10,000$ decimal digit $\pi$ calculations.
-One successful calculation is complete and the second one is well underway.
+The scene shows the ARDUINO(R) with the external serial SRAM executing cyclic, back-to-back $10,001$ decimal digit $\pi$ calculations.
+In this snapshot, one successful calculation is complete and the second one is well underway.

 ![](./images/board11_07a.jpg)